wtcoin/docs-1/source/includes/_events.md

 ]
 ```

-This resource lists your currently active events, according the base resource and $YOURTOKEN.
+This resource lists your currently active events, according to the base resource and $YOURTOKEN.

 Resource | Method | Return Object
 -------- | ------ | -------------